jajja/jorm/README.md

         id          serial    NOT NULL,
         tribe_id    int       NOT NULL    REFERENCES tribes(id),
         name        varchar   NOT NULL    DEFAULT 'Azog',
+        mindset     varchar,
         PRIMARY KEY (id),
         UNIQUE (tribe_id, name)
     );

 Tables are mapped by records with a little help by the `@Jorm` annotation.
-Records bind to the tread local transactions defined by the database attribute.
+Records bind to the tread local transactions defined by the `database` attribute.
+The `table` attribute defines the mapped table, and the `id` attribute provides public key functionalite like `Record#findById(Class<? extends Record, Object)`.

     @Jorm(database="moria", table="goblins", id="id")
     public class Goblin extends Record {